JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

         * Maintains all records of the team in a programming-product library
         * Is a secretary for but machine and human-readable files.
         * Makes all computer runs visible
-        * Basically agregates program output/build information.
+        * aggregates program output/build information.
 (I suspect this role is largely un-needed now with advanced CI pipelines)
     * The toolsmith
         * Creates and maintains special tools for the surgeon
         * each team has their own toolsmith